 Minnesota courts have not provided an exact definition of "good cause".
 However, we have had success with the court restoring firearm rights based on any of the following:

 Evaluation your chance of success is nearly impossible to say without doing research into your case.
 If you would like a detail analysis of your case and what we believe the chances are that your gun rights can be restored, we would be happy to do so.
-We charge a small researching fee for this evaluation, and we apply that fee to the cost of any service that you hire us to perform.
+We charge a small researching fee for this evaluation.

 No, your disposition does not matter.
 The process of petitioning the court to restore your gun rights is the same whether you pleaded guilty or pleaded no contest to the crime.

 Yes, although you can petition for both at the same time; however there is no guarantee that you will be granted either.
 We do offer a discount on the restoration service if you sign up for an expungement at the same time.

 Your firearm rights restoration can be denied because: (1) there was an inaccuracy in the court file or your criminal records, (2) the judge feels there is not good cause to restore your firearm rights, (3) the serious nature of the offense or (4) it is determined that you are otherwise not eligible for the restoration.

 The Minnesota law allowing you to petition a court to restore your gun rights is only good for Minnesota convictions.
 If you have a federal conviction that prevents you from possessing/purchasing a firearm, you must restore you gun rights through some other avenue, such as getting a pardon from the President, a service we do not provide at this time.